 Unless you practice yoga very consciously – in some postures the lower leg will be twisted against the thigh and the muscle will be strongly contracted.

-In most cases, the popliteus is overloaded by sport activities.
+In most cases, the popliteus is overloaded by sports.

-Especially in those with many turns and changes of direction, as this leads to rotation of the lower and upper leg.
+Especially by sports that require many and fast changes of direction, as these lead to rotations of the lower and upper leg.

-Overall if the muscle is not used to the strain, trigger points may quickly be developed.
+If the muscle is not used to this stress, trigger points can be activated quickly.

-But even jogging can overload the muscle, as it is involved in stabilization of the knee against excessive rotation with every step.
+But even jogging can overload the muscle, as with every step it stabilizes the knee against excessive rotations.

-Ruptures of the posterior cruciate ligament (PCL): Another factor that leads to trigger points in this muscle is ruptures of the PCL.
-This occurs very rarely, though.
+Ruptures of the posterior cruciate ligament (PCL): Another factor that leads to trigger points in this muscle are ruptures of the PCL, although these occur very rarely.

-The popliteus supports the PCL in its function of not allowing the lower leg to move too far back in relation to the thigh.
-It thus limits the ability of the lower leg to move backwards.
+The popliteus supports the PCL in its function of not allowing the lower leg moving too far back in relation to the thigh.
+Thus, it limits the degree of the lower leg “being able” to move backwards.

-If there is a tear in the PCL, this also represents a high mechanical stress for the muscle, which can activate trigger points.
+If there is a tear in the PCL, this places high mechanical stress on the popliteus, too, which can activate trigger points.

-In the next step, you will learn where and how to place your hands to massage the muscle.
+In the next step, you will learn where and how to place your hands in order to massage the muscle.